 Even though we knew there was no chance we would ever get paid — we took this case on with the same enthusiasm, professionalism and gusto that we invest into each of our cases.
 We took the case all the way to trial and verdict.
 And as I have indicated, we obtained a One Million Dollar judgment, just last month.
 The firm felt strongly that such a blatant case of malpractice should not be ignored, and that there must be some legal acknowledgment that our client was wronged and suffered horrendous injury — the inability to ever know the joy of motherhood.

-Rest assured, that we at Schochor, Federico and Staton, P.A. will continue to do everything we can to recover at least some of the award, but the prospects are poor.
+Rest assured, that we at Schochor, Staton, Goldberg, and Cardea, P.A. will continue to do everything we can to recover at least some of the award, but the prospects are poor.

 The question presented by this case is painfully clear — why are Maryland citizens required to have insurance to drive a car, but their doctors are not required to have any liability insurance to practice medicine.
 Doctors in Maryland can perform the most intricate and complex surgery, prescribe medications, treat their patients in any manner they see fit with no insurance whatsoever.
 Does that policy make any sense?